 304 Beacon was not listed in the 1914 and 1915 Blue Books.

 In July of 1915, William Brown applied for (and subsequently received) permission to remove the stone bay at basement and first floor, in the front, and rebuild the front façade.
 The permit notes that “the entire house to be refurbished and put in complete repair.”
 The remodeling was designed by architect Andrew H. Hepburn, assisted by Guy Lowell.
-Plans for the remodeling, including floor plans but no elevations, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN H-13).
+Plans for the remodeling, including floor plans but no elevations, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN H-13).
 The changes to the front bay appear not to have been made.

-By 1954, 304 Beacon was the home of Edward M. Walsh and his wife, Octavia Morley (Sawyer) Walsh.
-They had lived at 74 Fenway in 1953, and at 130 Marlborough (which they converted into a lodging house) in 1952.
-By mid-1955, they had purchased and moved to 73 Marlborough.
+On May 21, 1953, 304 Beacon was purchased from Adelaide Brown’s estate by Edward M. Walsh and his wife, Octavia Morley (Sawyer) Walsh.
+They previously had lived at 74 Fenway, and before that at 130 Marlborough (which they converted into a lodging house).
+In December of 1954 they purchased and subsequently moved to 73 Marlborough.

-By 1957, 304 Beacon was the home of Walter Johnson Coleman and his wife, Eleanor N. (Whitcher) Coleman, who operated it as a lodging house.
+On July 20, 1954, 304 Beacon was purchased from the Walshes by Walter Johnson Coleman and his wife, Eleanor N. (Whitcher) Coleman, who operated it as a lodging house.
 They previously had lived at 244 Massachusetts Avenue.
-They continued to live there until about 1958.
+They continued to live at 304 Beacon until about 1957.

-By 1958, 304 Beacon was the home of Adam Foti, a real estate agent, who continued to operate it as a lodging house.
+On July 3, 1957, 304 Beacon was acquired from the Churchills by Adam Foti, a real estate agent, who continued to operate it as a lodging house.
 He previously had lived in Rhode Island.
+On September 24, 1957, he transferred the property to the Builders of America Corporation, of which he was the president and treasurer.

-By 1961, 304 Beacon had been purchased by John Breining and his wife, Ruth Y. (Allen) Breining, to be the location of their Miss Allen’s Back Bay School of Modeling.
+The property changed hands and on October 28, 1960, was acquired by John Breining and his wife, Ruth Y. (Allen) Breining, to be the location of their Miss Allen’s Back Bay School of Modeling.
 The Breinings also lived at 304 Beacon.
-In 1960, the school had been located at 135 Commonwealth and the Breinings had lived in Cohasset.
+The school previously had been located at 135 Commonwealth and the Breinings had lived in Cohasset.

 The school appears to have closed in 1962, and in October of 1962 the Breinings purchased and subsequently moved to 3 Marlborough.

-Also in October of 1962, 304 Beacon was purchased from John Breining by Maurice McAllister Henkels and his wife, Helen Mitchell (Anderson) Henkels.
+On October 1, 1962, 304 Beacon was purchased from the Breinings by Maurice McAllister Henkels and his wife, Helen Mitchell (Anderson) Henkels.
 They previously had lived in Wellesley Hills.
 Helen Henkels was president and Maurice Henkels was treasurer of Maurice M. Henkels & Co., wool dealers.

 In December of 1962, Maurice Henkels filed for (and subsequently received) permission to convert the property from a two-family dwelling into four apartments.
 The Henkels lived in one of the apartments.

-In March of 1968, Charles Dudley acquired 304 Beacon from the Henkels.
-In July of 1979, he converted the property into four condominiums.
+On March 19, 1968, 304 Beacon was acquired from the Henkelses by Charles F. Dudley.
+On July 31, 1979, he converted the property into four condominium units, the 304 Beacon Street Condominium.

 In December of 1992, Weston Dickerman, a unit owner, applied for (and subsequently received) permission to construct a one-car garage at the rear of the building.